Best things to do in Mexico City and around

 Walking west from the Zócalo, that is, towards Chapultepec, you can choose between Tacuba or Avenida Madero streets to stop at some famous buildings, such as the Esmeralda Building (headquarters of the Estanquillo Museum), the Iturbide Palace and the Casa de los Azulejos in the first street or the Palacio de la Minería y Correos in the second.

-Before reaching the avenue, you will see the Latin American Tower, which 160 meters tall and was for a long time the tallest and most charismatic building.
+Before reaching the avenue, you will see the Latin American Tower, which is 160 meters tall and was for a long time the tallest and most charismatic building.
 You can go up to its viewpoint to get a wonderful view of Mexico City.

 The Palace of Fine Arts, in the Plaza de la Alameda, is home to the homonymous museum and the National Museum of Architecture.
 The work of the Italian architect Adamo Boari during the Porfiriato, at the beginning of the 20th century, the performance of the National Folkloric Ballet is one of the most impressive shows in the capital, showing the typical dances of each region of Mexico.